 Boxing gloves and mysterious OZ

-Boxing gloves are one of the main attributes of equipment for boxing, kickboxing, Thai boxing, and are also used during fitness training, MMA, hand-to-hand combat and other types of martial arts.
+Boxing gloves are one of the main attributes of equipment for boxing, kickboxing, Thai boxing and are also used during fitness training, MMA, hand-to-hand combat, and other types of martial arts.

 If earlier there were no alternatives to black boxing gloves with lace-up and horsehair stuffing, now the choice of gloves has become a big problem for most athletes.

 Yeah!
-My head is spinning and I like everything.
+My head is spinning, and I like everything.
 But you need to choose only one pair of gloves and preferably the best.

-From our detailed instructions, you will learn how gloves differ from each other, where they are used and how they are produced.
+From our detailed instructions, you will learn how gloves differ from each other, where they are used, and how they are produced.

 Are you ready?
 Then go ahead!

-Please note that the size of boxing gloves is measured by weight in ounces (28.35 g), the letter combination “oz” is used for designation.
+Please note that the size of boxing gloves is measured by weight in ounces (28.35 g); the letter combination “oz” is used for designation.

 Professional Combat Boxing Gloves are gloves designed for professional fights and amateur competitions.

-The lowest layer of stuffing and the design of such gloves allow the first to take an anatomical shape and easily squeeze the fist, which affects the convenience and knockout ability of the boxer.
+The lowest layer of stuffing and the design of such gloves allow the first to take an anatomical shape and quickly squeeze the fist, which affects the convenience and knockout ability of the boxer.

-Such a license is applied to the gloves from the palm side in the form of pad printing or a holographic sticker with a mandatory indication of the year.
+Such a license is applied to the gloves from the palm side in pad printing or a holographic sticker with a mandatory indication of the year.

 All this is designed to reduce the force of boxers’ blows and increase the safety of competitions.
 The cuff is fixed with Velcro for convenience.

 With a shortened cuff with Velcro, the fit of the hand is looser, and the fist is squeezed as much as possible.
-This allows the Thai boxer to easily carry out grapples and hold receptions.
+This allows the Thai boxer to carry out grapples and hold receptions easily.

 As a rule, the greater the weight of the glove, the more space it has inside to accommodate the fist.
 But the weight and size of the hands are not always related quantities.

-Accordingly, even on a small hand, you can comfortably put 18-ounce gloves, simply by wrapping a longer bandage.
+Accordingly, even on a small hand, you can comfortably put 18-ounce gloves simply by wrapping a longer bandage.

 There are models of gloves focused on the fit of the hands for children and girls.
 To choose the size of boxing gloves for training, we suggest you use the following gradation according to your weight and age:

-- 6 oz – children 6-8 years old.
+6 oz – children 6-8 years old.

-- 8 oz – children from 8 to 10 years old and girls.
+8 oz – children from 8 to 10 years old and girls.

-- 10 oz – teenagers, women.
+10 oz – teenagers, women.

-- 12 oz – if your weight is up to 70 kg.
+12 oz – if your weight is up to 70 kg.

-- 14 oz – if your weight is from 70 to 80 kg.
+14 oz – if your weight is from 70 to 80 kg.

-- 16 oz – if your weight is from 80 to 90 kg.
+16 oz – if your weight is from 80 to 90 kg.

-- 18-20 oz – if your weight is over 90 kg.
+18-20 oz – if your weight is over 90 kg.

-Basically, training gloves are fixed on the wrist with a Velcro cuff.
+Training gloves are fixed on the wrist with a Velcro cuff.
 Due to the Velcro, they are quickly removed and put on.

 It is not recommended to use training gloves to work on boxing bags and other projectiles, as the liner breaks faster.
 And in the future, when using gloves in training sparring, you can cause serious injury to your partner.

 The weight of such gloves varies from 6 to 10 oz.
-You can choose the required size depending on the width of the fist, for example, S, L, M, XL
+You can choose the required size depending on the width of the fist, for example, S, L, M, XL.

 Boxing projectile gloves of traditional shape with a reinforced impact surface.
 As a rule, they are available in a weight of 10-14 ounces.

-Often, old training gloves are used as projectile gloves – a reasonable approach, the main thing is that there is no punched stuffing in the gloves, otherwise they will not perform a protective function.
+Often, old training gloves are used as projectile gloves – a reasonable approach; the main thing is that there is no punched stuffing in the gloves.
+Otherwise, they will not perform a protective function.